2 Days in Dubrovnik | Itinerary + Extension Options

 Read my detailed post about walking the walls of Dubrovnik

 The Dubrovnik walls are an iconic symbol of the city and a must on any Dubrovnik itinerary.
-This is after all the #1 attraction.
-They're about a mile in length and will take 1.5 - 2 hours to walk while enjoying breathtaking views.
+This is, after all, the #1 attraction.

 Strolling the perimeter of Old Town, you'll see the glistening Adriatic Sea, iconic red rooftops, quiet courtyards, squares filled with people, the lush Island of Lokrum, and the Stradun (the promenade that runs down the center of Old Town) from above.

-Tickets can be purchased with credit card or Croatian kunas.
-Entrance is 200 kunas (about $32).
 Yes, the price is steep and has gone up substantially over the years, but I still recommend it.
-Children and students are 50 kunas (about $8).
-Tickets also include entrance to Lovrijenac Fortress.
+Children and students are 115 kunas (about $16).

 Start your walk at the Pile Gate entrance.
 The moment you enter the Stradun through Pile Gate, turn left and you'll find the entrance to the city walls and the office to buy tickets.